eloj/radix-sorting/README.md

 ```

 We are now sorting an array of `struct sortrec`, not an array of octets.
 The name and the type of the struct
-here is arbitary; it's only used to show that we're not restricted to sorting _arrays of integers_.
+here is arbitrary; it's only used to show that we're not restricted to sorting _arrays of integers_.

 The primary modification to the sorting function is the small addition of a function `key_of()`, which returns
 the key for a given record.